This emergency pack contains one of each of the following:

 People with the following conditions should discuss using hydrocortisone with their doctor:

-- known hypersensitivity to Efcortesol®, hydrocortisone or any of its ingredients
+- Known hypersensitivity to hydrocortisone or any of its ingredients.

-Some children receiving Efcortesol® may have an allergic reaction to the drug.
+Allergic reaction – Some children receiving hydrocortisone may have an allergic reaction to the drug.
 This reaction may be mild to severe.
 Signs of a mild allergic reaction include skin rashes and itching, high temperature, shivering, redness of the face, a feeling of dizziness or a headache.
 If you see any of these signs, please report them to a doctor or nurse.

 Other side effects are likely to be related to your child’s everyday steroid treatment.
 For information about these side effects and how they will be monitored, please see our Long term steroid treatment information sheet.